-The Center maintains multiple servers that are located in the CNBC machine room.
-All servers have redundant power supplies and Uninterrupted Power Supplies (UPS) ensuringconnectivity for several hours without power.
+The Carnegie Mellon University (CMU) Neuroscience Institute and the CNBC at CMU maintains its own computer facilities that provide faculty, staff and students with support, access to state of the art equipment and high-speed network access.
+We maintain multiple servers that are located in a machine room in Mellon Institute.
+All servers have redundant power supplies and Uninterrupted Power Supplies (UPS) ensuring connectivity for several hours without power.
 A 70TB, enterprise grade, RAID6, disk storage system provides space for users to store their data.
 They can access the files from their local computer using CMU’s network.
 The files are incrementally backed up to a separate server and saved for 3 months.
-A server with 40TBs of RAID 5 enterprise grade disk storage space was installed in October 2014 to provide the CNBC with desktop/laptop file incremental backup using CrashPlan PROe software, a multi-platform (MacOS, Windows, Linux, Solaris) enterprise solution.
-In June 2016, a 100TB , enterprise grade, disk storage system using zfs RAID6 was built to store the MICrONS project data, a project funded by the Intelligence Advanced Research Projects Activity (IARPA).
+A server with 40TBs of RAID 5 enterprise grade disk storage space was installed in October 2014 to provide desktop/laptop file incremental backup using Code42 (formally called CrashPlan PROe) software, a multi-platform (MacOS, Windows, Linux, Solaris) enterprise solution.
+In June 2016, a 100TB , enterprise grade, disk storage system using zfs RAID6 was built to store the MICrONs project data, a project funded by the Intelligence Advanced Research Projects Activity (IARPA).

 Software packages used on the cluster include: